Jimmy Garoppolo: 2022 season

 During training camp, former backup quarterback Trey Lance was named the starter over Garoppolo for the 2022 season.
 Garoppolo and the 49ers agreed to a one-year contract to keep him with the team.
 As part of the contract, Garoppolo had a fully guaranteed base salary of $6.5 million.

-During a Week 2 27–7 victory over the Seahawks, Garoppolo came into the game in the first quarter after Lance suffered an ankle injury.
-Garoppolo threw for 154 yards, a touchdown, and rushed for an additional touchdown.
-After the game, it was revealed Lance's injury was season-ending, allowing Garoppolo to retake the starting role for the remainder of the season.
-In the next game against the Denver Broncos, he had 211 passing yards, a touchdown, and an interception while also stepping out of the back of the end zone, committing a safety during the narrow 11–10 road loss.
-During a Week 7 44–23 loss to the Chiefs, Garoppolo completed 25-of-37 passes for 303 yards, two touchdowns, and an interception.
-In the next game against the Rams, Garoppolo completed 21-of-25 passes for 235 yards and two touchdowns with a 132.5 passer rating during the 31–14 road victory.
-During a Week 13 33–17 victory over the Dolphins, Garoppolo threw for 56 yards before injuring his foot in the first quarter and was initially expected to undergo surgery, which would prematurely end his season.
-However, on December 6, 2022, it was reported by ESPN that Garoppolo did not suffer a Lisfranc foot injury, and had a return timetable of 7–8 weeks.
+During a Week 2 27–7 victory over the Seahawks, Garoppolo entered the game in the first quarter after Lance suffered an ankle injury and finished with 154 passing yards and a touchdown to go along with a rushing touchdown.
+After the game, it was revealed Lance's injury was season-ending, making Garoppolo the starter for the rest of the season.
+In the next game against the Denver Broncos on Sunday Night Football, he had 211 passing yards, a touchdown, and an interception while also stepping out of the back of the end zone, committing a safety during the narrow 11–10 road loss.
+The following week against the Rams on Monday Night Football, Garoppolo threw for 239 yards and a touchdown in the 24–9 victory.

+During Week 5 against the Panthers, Garoppolo threw for 253 yards and two touchdowns in the 37–15 road victory.
+In the next game against the Falcons, he completed 29-of-41 passes for 296 yards, two touchdowns, and two interceptions during the 28–14 road loss.
+The following week against the Chiefs, Garoppolo had 303 passing yards, two touchdowns, and an interception in the 44–23 loss.

+During a Week 8 31–14 road victory over the Rams, Garoppolo completed 21-of-25 passes for 235 yards and two touchdowns.
+Following a Week 9 bye, the 49ers returned home to face the Los Angeles Chargers on Sunday Night Football.
+Garoppolo finished the 22–16 victory with 240 passing yards and a rushing touchdown.
+In the next game against the Cardinals at Estadio Azteca on Monday Night Football, he threw for 228 yards and four touchdowns during the 38–10 victory.
+The following week against the Saints, Garoppolo completed 26-of-37 passes for 222 yards and a touchdown in the 13–0 shutout victory.

+During Week 13 against the Dolphins, Garoppolo threw for 56 yards before leaving the eventual 33–17 victory with a foot injury in the first quarter.
+He was initially expected to undergo surgery, prematurely ending his season.
+However, it was later reported by ESPN that Garoppolo did not suffer a Lisfranc foot injury and had a return timetable of 7–8 weeks.
 Ultimately, he did not return for the rest of the season.
-Without Garoppolo, the 49ers finished the season with a 13–4 record, but lost to the Eagles in the NFC Championship Game on the road 31–7 after injuries to both Brock Purdy and Josh Johnson.
+Without Garoppolo, the 49ers finished the season atop the NFC West with a 13–4 record but lost to the Eagles in the NFC Championship Game on the road 31–7 after injuries to both Brock Purdy and Josh Johnson.

+Garoppolo finished the 2022 season with 2,437 passing yards, 16 touchdowns, and four interceptions to go along with 33 rushing yards and two touchdowns in 11 games and 10 starts.